 \subsubsection{Metrics}

-We employ multiple metrics to evaluate the performance of motion policies.
-The mean linear velocity error $E_{vel}(m/s)$ and the mean angular velocity error $E_{ang}(rad/s)$ are used to evaluate the accuracy of velocity command tracking.
-The gravitational projection component $E_{g}(m/s^{2})$ is utilized to evaluate the stability of robots.
-The Mean Per Keybody Position Error (MPKPE) for the upper body $E_{mpkpe}^{upper}(m)$ and the lower body $E_{mpkpe}^{lower}(m)$ evaluate the keypoint tracking of the upper body and the lower body, respectively.
-The Mean Per Joint Position Error (MPJPE) for the upper body $E_{mpjpe}^{upper}(rad)$ and the lower body $E_{mpjpe}^{lower}(rad)$ measure the joint tracking ability.
-The success rate $R_{sr}(\%)$ evaluates the survival rate of the robot to traverse complex terrain or track whole-body trajectories.
+To evaluate the performance of motion policies, we use several metrics: \begin{itemize} \item The mean linear velocity error $E_{vel}(m/s)$ and the mean angular velocity error $E_{ang}(rad/s)$ are used to evaluate the velocity tracking accuracy. \item The gravitational projection component $E_{g}(m/s^{2})$ is used to evaluate the dynamic stability of the robot. \item The Mean Per Keybody Position Error (MPKPE) $E_{mpkpe}^{upper}(m)$ and $E_{mpkpe}^{lower}(m)$ are used to evaluate the keypoint tracking accuracy. \item The Mean Per Joint Position Error (MPJPE) $E_{mpjpe}^{upper}(rad)$ and $E_{mpjpe}^{lower}(rad)$ are used to evaluate the joint position tracking ability. \item The success rate $R_{sr}(\%)$ for robot survival in complex terrain traversal and whole-body trajectory tracking. \end{itemize}